Sarah-tech5/LITA_Class_Documentation/README.md

 -----

 ### Data Analysis

-This is where we include some basic lines of code or queries or even some of the DAX expressions used during your analysis
+Here we give simple lines of code, queries or even some DAX expressions that we used in our analysis.

 ```SQL
 1. Retrieve the total sales for each product category